f5devcentral/f5-xc-terraform-examples/workflow-guides/bot/deploy-botdefense-against-automated-threats-on-regional-edges-with-f5xc/automation-demo-guide.rst

-Getting started with Bot Defense on RE terraform automation**** PLACEHOLDER ONLY
+**** PLACEHOLDER ONLY Getting started with Bot Defense on RE terraform automation
 ---------------

 Prerequisites